constrainedcooking/constrainedcooking.github.io/index.md

 <img src="images/homepagenew.PNG"/>

-After a user creates an account, they can create recipes using the add recipe page:
+Users can then view the Recipe Homepage.
+They do not need to create an account to scroll through the homepage or view recipe pages.
+However, they can create an account to access more content.

 <img src="images/addrecipenew.PNG"/>

+## Community Feedback

 ## Installation